 The Companies Law codifies the fiduciary duties that office holders owe to a company.
-An office holder's fiduciary duties consist of a duty of loyalty.
+An office holder's fiduciary duties consist of a duty of care and a duty of loyalty.
 The duty of care requires an office holder to act with the level of care with which a reasonable office holder in the same position would have acted under the same circumstances.
 The duty of care includes, among other things, a duty to use reasonable means, in light of the circumstances, to obtain: